HumanSignal/label-studio/docs/source/guide/billing.md

 ### Can I upgrade to Label Studio Enterprise?

 Yes, you can upgrade to a Label Studio Enterprise plan from Label Studio Teams!
-See [how to manage your plan](billing.html#Manage-your-plan).
+For more information, see [how to manage your plan](billing.html#Manage-your-plan).